 Holiday Inn Prague Congress Centre is located around the other side of the Congress Centre.
 It usually took us 5 minutes to walk from the hotel to the metro, slightly longer with luggage on arrival.

 As we passed the Congress Centre, we came to a large granite-faced building of 6 floors, with a lower wing at right angles.
 We were reassured to see the recognizable Holiday Inn logo.
 Although the hotel looked out over the entrance to an underground car park, an attempt had been made to disguise this with a large border area of shrubs as well as a number of large plant pots near the entrance.
 There was also a row of flags in front of the hotel.

 An interesting silver-framed floral display divided the seating off from the main reception area.
-The low hanging lights were also a little unusual in this area, as they had a collection of handwritten thank you notes hanging from them.
+The low hanging lights were unusual in this area, as they had a collection of handwritten thank you notes hanging from them.

 There was a grand piano in the bar area.
 The artexed ceiling appeared a little dated, as did the old air conditioning vents.
 We could see an entrance to the restaurant and a conservatory area beyond, at the back of the hotel.

 Arriving at 11.30 am, we were a little early for the 2.00 pm check-in.
 A very efficient trainee explained that our room would probably not be ready, but that we could store our luggage.
 He confirmed that we had been given a complimentary upgrade to an executive room, due to IHG Rewards Club status.
 Our room turned out, after all, to be ready.
 Our executive room keycard would also unlock the door to the executive lounge, which was music to our ears.
 We were directed towards the lifts beyond the bar area.